 The carpaccio was straightforward, nice red beef meat but a bit too soft although tasty with tiny half-tomatoes.
 The ravioli looked wonderful, covered with an off-white sauce and speckled with dark dots, but it didn’t taste like much of anything.
 Eventually we flagged down someone and got some salt which helped, but we were hungry enough that most of the ravioli was already down dark lane.
 The same apparent concern with our hypertension and heart failure affected the otherwise juicy and crispy suckling pig, split into two but enough altogether for one very big appetite.
 The meat benefited from salt all right, and the roasted potato pieces alongside were again flavour-free, done in some bland vegetable oil and also needing salt.
-Come on.
+Please.
 Can’t we cook for flavour, seasoning food properly and using the much more delicious animal fat when it’s needed?

 By halfway through lunch it was clear that the food and the service were mostly so-so, and at that point seven or eight sneering German-speaking spandex-clad middle-aged cyclists clomped past on their way to another outdoor table.
 It’s not the restaurant’s fault that the streets of the town and in fact all of Mallorca’s roads that we’ve seen so far are overrun with serious team-uniformed middle-aged bikers, but being reminded of this inside a restaurant seemed to add to our general disappointment.
 We had to ask three times over 15 minutes or so for the bill.